timcharper/enelson.github.io/Behavior-Parameterization.md

 }
 ```

-The filter method is great, except for the fact that it is completely inflexible.
-What if you wanted to filter out dogs that were below a certain weight?
-Write another method with like this:
+Now, let's suppose the caller of this function would also like to filter out dogs that were below a certain weight; We'd have to write another method with like this:

 ```java
 public List<Animal> filter(int weight) {